storelocatorjs/storelocator/docs/how-it-works.md

 title: How it works - Storelocatorjs
-description: Storelocatorjs includes a minimalist HTML structure example to start your Storelocator.
+description: Storelocatorjs includes a minimalist HTML structure example to start your storelocator.
 All options are listed here and can be changed in the constructor

 ## Cloud functions